-This is the initial public offering of common stock of ACM Research, Inc. We are selling 2,000,000 shares of Class A common stock.
-We anticipate that the initial public offering price of shares of Class A common stock will be between \$7.50 and \$9.50 per share.
-After the pricing of the offering, we expect that shares of Class A common stock will trade on The Nasdaq Global Market under the symbol "ACMR."
+This is the initial public offering of shares of Class A common stock of ACM Research, Inc. We are selling 2,000,000 shares of Class A common stock.
+The initial public offering price of shares of Class A common stock is \$5.60 per share.
+The Class A common stock has been approved for trading on the Nasdaq Global Market under the symbol "ACMR."